-- 4.3.1 Undertake Council duties deemed necessary by the President. - 4.3.2 Collaborate with Vice-Presidents of the other HPEC Standing Committees.
+- 4.3.1 Undertake Council duties deemed necessary by the President. - 4.3.2 Collaborate with Vice-Presidents of the other HPEC Standing Committees. - 4.3.3 President to appoint an EAS Board Member.

 4.4.
 Serve as Chair of the Membership Engagement and Services Standing Committee and Facilitate the Work to Achieve this Committee's Goal and Specific Objectives: